Carreau/phd-dissertation/parts/part3.rst

 ..
 The actin cortex can be reproduced `in vitro` on polystyrene beads.
 It is
 .. polymerized by the activation  of the Arp2/3 complex on the surface of
 .. polystyrene beads.
 Near the surface of the gel forms a dense dendritic actin
-.. network with Elastic modulus of kPa.
+.. network with elastic modulus of kPa.
 This gel can be seen by fluorescence when
 .. using fluorescent actin.
 ..
 ..
 The transition from his dense network mimicking actin cortex to the solution